Carbidopa and Levodopa TabletsPronunciation

 Usual Initial Dosage

 Therapy should be individualized and adjusted according to the desired therapeutic response.
 At least 70 to 100 mg of carbidopa per day should be provided.
-When a greater proportion of carbidopa is required, one tablet of carbidopa and levodopa 25 mg/100 mg may be substituted for each tablet of carbidopa and levodopa 10 mg/100 mg.
-When more levodopa is required, Carbidopa and Levodopa Tablets 25 mg/250 mg should be substituted for Carbidopa and Levodopa Tablets 25 mg/100 mg or Carbidopa and Levodopa Tablets 10 mg/100 mg.
-If necessary, the dosage of Carbidopa and Levodopa Tablets 25 mg/250 mg may be increased by one-half or one tablet every day or every other day to a maximum of eight tablets a day.
+When a greater proportion of carbidopa is required, one carbidopa and levodopa tablet USP, 25 mg/100 mg may be substituted for each carbidopa and levodopa tablet USP, 10 mg/100 mg.
+When more levodopa is required, each carbidopa and levodopa tablet USP, 25 mg/250 mg should be substituted for a carbidopa and levodopa tablet USP, 25 mg/100 mg or a carbidopa and levodopa tablet USP, 10 mg/100 mg.
+If necessary, the dosage of Carbidopa and Levodopa Tablets USP, 25 mg/250 mg may be increased by one-half or one tablet every day or every other day to a maximum of eight tablets a day.
 Experience with total daily dosages of carbidopa greater than 200 mg is limited.

-Because both therapeutic and adverse responses occur more rapidly with carbidopa and levodopa than with levodopa alone, patients should be monitored closely during the dose adjustment period.
+Because both therapeutic and adverse responses occur more rapidly with this combination product than with levodopa alone, patients should be monitored closely during the dose adjustment period.
 Specifically, involuntary movements will occur more rapidly with carbidopa and levodopa than with levodopa.
 The occurrence of involuntary movements may require dosage reduction.
 Blepharospasm may be a useful early sign of excess dosage in some patients.

 Addition of Other Antiparkinsonian Medications

-Standard drugs for Parkinson's disease, other than levodopa without a decarboxylase inhibitor, may be used concomitantly while Carbidopa and Levodopa Tablets are being administered, although dosage adjustments may be required.
+Standard drugs for Parkinson’s disease, other than levodopa without a decarboxylase inhibitor, may be used concomitantly while carbidopa and levodopa therapy is being administered, although dosage adjustments may be required.

 Interruption of Therapy

-Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and withdrawal of Carbidopa and Levodopa Tablets.
-Patients should be observed carefully if abrupt reduction or discontinuation of Carbidopa and Levodopa Tablets is required, especially if the patient is receiving neuroleptics.
-(See WARNINGS.)
+Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and withdrawal of Carbidopa and Levodopa Tablets USP.
+Patients should be observed carefully if abrupt reduction or discontinuation of Carbidopa and Levodopa Tablets USP is required, especially if the patient is receiving neuroleptics (see WARNINGS).

 How is Carbidopa and Levodopa Tablets Supplied